-- 1. The semi-transparency signal (SVBLANK), when active, is only valid with the background color.
-With the foreground color, SVBLANK is inactive.
+- 1. The semi-transparency signal (SOVL), when active, is only valid with the background color.
+With the foreground color, SOVL is inactive.
 Therefore, characters do NOT take on a semi-transparent appearance (only the background does).
 This condition allows characters to be read without interference. - 2.
-If both the transparency (background and foreground color are equal) and semitransparency are activated, the transparency takes precedence over the semitransparency.
-The VBLANK signal is High, and the SVBLANK signal is Low.
+If both the transparency (background and foreground color are equal) and semi-transparency are activated, the OVL signal is High, and the SOVL signal is Low.

-Attribute_8 Assignment
+Attribute Assignment